pwhb/parthenon/kindness-saga/funogods/raw_draft.md

 "I suppose it does," she agreed, with a subtle smile that finally made me feel comfortable.

 I realized sometimes you would have to touch the grass for the beginning of a beautiful friendship, that no books could offer.
 I believed the stars in the moonless sky smiled upon us.

+---

+## Chapter X - [Love]

+Just two more months of these soul-crushing Infectious Disease lectures, and I’d officially be a doctor.
+Personally I found the material—viral pathogenesis, outbreak epidemiology—quite fascinating.
+But our teacher, while a brilliant diagnostician on the wards, had the vocal monotone of a faulty EKG machine.
+The entire class was united in a shared, caffeine-fueled stupor.
+If only we’d known how important these lectures would be in the coming storm in the next few years.

+I left the lecture hall as soon as it was over.
+Walking along the corridor, I recalled something.
+Of course, the elevators would be packed during the shift change, students, nurses, patients' families all squeezed together.
+I couldn't bear the claustrophobic emotions that would flood me in such tight spaces.
+The stairs offered a quiet sanctuary, a moment to breathe and filter out the overwhelming fields of other people's anxieties and hopes.
+I was too exhausted for it.

+Through the stair handrails, I saw a big girl in pink sitting on the steps alone.
+I slowed my steps, hoping not to interrupt her solitude.
+I knew she was crying.
+Absorbed in her own misery, she hadn't noticed me approach.
+I couldn't help stopping.
+Aware it might be unprofessional, I decided to sit beside her quietly anyway, leaving some space between us.
+She looked up, finally noticing my presence.
+My hand instinctively reached into my pocket, pulling out a pack of tissues.
+I offered them to her.
+She nodded, taking the tissues and wiping her tears.

+Something felt very strange.
+I could understand her sorrow, but beneath it lay unfamiliar sensations of guilt and hesitation.
+After years around patients and their families, I knew the usual emotional landscapes intimately.
+This was different.
+I tried to hug her slowly, knowing no words could suffice.
+She accepted my embrace, putting her head on my shoulder with a heart-warming trust.
+It felt so warm to caress her broad back.

+"Do you know me?" she asked finally.

+I asked myself the same question.
+Now that I had absorbed her emotions, I was sure I knew her.
+But how?
+She felt like a chapter in a textbook I studied a long time ago.
+It took me a few seconds to remember.
+She was big and she wore a pink t-shirt.
+I met her soon after I arrived Atlas City.

+"You're Sera, right?"
+I asked, but I knew I was right.
+She nodded but her eyes showed clear signs of surprise and confusion.

+"Are you a doctor?" she asked back.
+I was in scrubs.
+I realized she thought I knew her name from a file.

+"Not yet.
+At least, not in two months," I replied with a smile.
+"I'm a med student.
+I know you're wondering how I know you.
+I met you once when I was a kid."

+"Do I know you?"

+With a glance at the files on her lap, I saw the name Arthur Clair.
+I understood her father was a patient here.

+"Ah, sorry.
+My name is Leila Lysandra.
+I'm David Lysandra's daughter.
+You're Arthur's daughter, right?"
+I explained.
+She nodded.

+"I heard David adopted a daughter but I can't remember if I met her," she said, apparently trying to recall her childhood.

+"I don't think you met me properly.
+My dad took me along when he met his friend, Arthur.
+I saw you working out in the playground.
+I remembered Arthur said you were his daughter, Seraphine" I went on.
+She seemed convinced.

+"I'm sorry about your dad," I said softly, "Please let me know if there's anything I can do for you."

+"Thank you.
+You just did a lot already.
+Your hug took half my distress," she replied with a faint smile.

+"Can I take a look at the files?"
+I asked, thinking it might be painful for her to explain her father's condition herself.
+She nodded and handed me the files.
+I opened the files gently.
+He was suffering from a heart condition, namely, Coronary Artery Disease.
+It seemed he was in a terminal condition.
+Assuming Seraphine was also a final year student, I calculated he might not even see her graduate.
+It would explain her sorrow.
+What was with her guilt and hesitation?
+Coronary Artery Bypass Graft surgery would be the only option left for him.

+"Did you schedule a surgery?"
+I asked, hoping I could offer some help.

+She shook her head.
+It was insensitive of me.
+I blamed myself.
+Of course, without health insurance, the surgery cost might be too much for a struggling family of a retired professor.

+"I hope the insurrance claim would be approved soon," she muttered.
+I wished with all heart, it would be approved soon.
+It would explain her overwhelming emotions of guilt and hesitation.

+"Please let me know if I could do something to accelerate the process, Sera."
+I promised to help.
+She nodded.
+I wanted to offer financial support if she needed but I thought better of it.
+It would be more appropriate if my dad talked to her; her was her dad's friend after all.

+"Sera, can you give me your phone number?"
+I said, opening the contact in my mobile phone.
+We shared each other's phones.

+"I don't think my dad know his friend's condition."

+"I'm sorry.
+It had been quite depressing months.
+Dad was unconscious most of the time.
+He never wanted to bother his friends and I didn't contact anyone," she explained.
+I took her phone again.

+"Is visiting allowed?"
+I asked while saving my dad's number in her phone.
+She nodded.

+"I'll make sure my dad will visit your dad," I promised.
+"I'll always be there for you, Sera.
+So will my dad.
+Never hesitate to reach out to us.
+Many doctors here are my professors.
+It'd be my pleasure to help you in any way I can."

+"Thank you, Leila.
+It gave me a lot of strength to get to know you.
+My dad would be happy to see Mr. David.
+I grew up hearing about him a lot."

+I sensed a lot of her distress was relieved but still a massive amount of distress remained.
+What was with this storm of guilt and hesitation?

+"Sera," I said, "I don't want to invade your privacy.
+I've been in many rounds of diagnosing patients and I can see something else was troubling you deeply.
+It is more than your dad's condition.
+Again, please let me know if there's anything I can do for you."

+"Thank you.
+You already helped me a lot," she replied, trying to smile.
+I knew it wouldn't be enough to open up.

+"Whatever it's," I went on, "I have faith that the path you will choose is the right one.
+I understand it wouldn't be of any help.
+But I believe in you.
+I believe in your choice.
+You're already in enough miseries.
+Please don't punish yourself for the things out of your control.
+Regrets will find us no matter what we do.
+It doesn't mean you're doing something wrong.
+Do whatever you need to do and I'll always be there for you."

+She hugged me with her big arms.
+She thanked me again and again.

+Through the stair handrails, I saw a girl in pink sitting on the stair steps alone.
+I slowed down my steps, hoping to not interupt her safe space.
+I knew she was crying.
+Absorbed in her own misery, she didn't know I was behind her.
+I couldn't help stopping.
+I was aware it might be unprofessional but I decided to sit beside her quietly leaving some space.
+She looked up to me, finally noticing my presence.
+My hand took out a pack of tissues from my pocket and gave it to her.
+She nodded and took it and wiped her tears.

+Something felt very strange.
+I could understand sorrow but I also felt sensations of guilt and hesitation.
+I've been around patients and their families for several years; I knew the usual emotions intimately.
+I tried to hug her slowly without saying anything for I knew no words would be sufficient.
+She accpeted me and put her head on my shoulder trustingly.